Standards Development Division

 Standards Development Division (SDD) is responsible for the adoption and maintenance of Myanmar Standards which in line with the needs to develop socio-economic of citizen and promotion on use of these standards in product, process and service sectors.
 This division also provides awareness raising training in standardization to industries and associations, co-operates with international and regional organizations, takes responsibility as National Enquiry Point of WTO/TBT and makes collection of survey data and implementing the research for continuation of Myanmar Standards development.

-Standards Development Division co-operates and facilitates with (23) standardization technical sub committees organized by national Standards Council to develop Myanmar Standards.
+Standards Development Division co-operates and facilitates with (25) standardization technical sub committees organized by National Standards Council to develop Myanmar Standards.
 National Standards Council approved and endorsed the 50 Myanmar Standards as first batch on 10th July 2018 and the majority is identical with international to support trade facilitation.
 With the approval of National Standards Council, the second batch of 43 Myanmar standards on 21 February 2019, the third batch of 82 Myanmar Standards on 29 November 2019 and the fourth batch of 264 Myanmar standards on 26 May 2020, 5th batch of 259 standards on 18 May 2022 and 6th batch of 58 standards on 9 November 2022 had also been endorsed respectively with the total of (439) Myanmar Standards and then the (156) draft Myanmar Standards after the public enquiry stage.
 Moreover, the proposed standards (106) are conducting on the committee stage of relevant technical sub-committee.

 To provide leadership in standardization intend to improve the quality of life for all citizens in Myanmar and enhance economic development.